OpenWire C++ Client

 However, in C++ the common practice is different.
 Most C++ programs that handle network communication in an event-driven fashion use an event loop.
 This is a thread that waits for activity on a number of file descriptors, relying on the OS to wake it up when one has data.
 File descriptors are the lingua franca of event-driven C and C++ programs, since the OS makes it easy to use them for any kind of event, as well as providing rich functionality to wait on multiple file descriptors at once.
-In C and C++ API for an asynchronous messaging system is one that works within this common practice of C++ programs, rather than imposing arbitrary restrictions.
+In C and C+, threads are error-prone (due to no concurrency features in the language) and often unnecessary when a flexible enough event loop is used.
+The upshot of this is that the most optimal C+ API for an asynchronous messaging system is one that works within this common practice of C++ programs, rather than imposing arbitrary restrictions.
 In particular, even background threads that share no data or code with the application can affect it since the interaction of multiple threads and UNIX signals is not well defined.

 In conclusion, C++ developers expect a level of openness and flexibility when using libraries that can deliver events, so that they can integrate multiple sources of events together without resorting to multithreading.
 Most libraries that do this properly expose the underlying file descriptor of the network connection directly to the application – X11 does this for example – and we will start there with the actual design specification.